kingluddite/web-dev-notes/cms/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-2.md

 View the `About` page in the browser and you will see it has no sidebar!

-# Sass and WordPress
+# Ass Sass and WordPress

-If you want to add Sass to WordPress it is fairly straightforward.

 Create a `scss` folder in your theme root.
 Create all your `scss` files inside that folder.
-A simple way to start would be to have a `style.scss` and import all the partial files it is using.
-Maybe files like `_nav.scss` and `_variables.scss`.
+A simple way to start would be to have a `style.scss` and import all the partial files.
+Files like `_nav.scss` and `_variables.scss`.

-Then just run `$ sass --watch scss:css` in your terminal.
+Run `$ sass --watch scss:css` in your terminal.

 That should generate all the css you need and put it inside your `css` folder.
 We already enqueued that file so when you transfer all your css code to be `scss` code, your WordPress site should look the same.